samliu/dotfiles/README.md

 # Sam's Dot files

-Configurations are primarily geared toward Python, Go, Javascript, and C/C++ programmers.
+Configurations are primarily geared toward Python, Go, Javascript, Rust, and C/C++ programmers.
 Ruby dependencies or support is an artifact of the past and is possibly outdated.
 I don't write much Java either.